Home

 - have completed the first year of their apprenticeship

-There is no upper limit for employers to pay apprentices; employers can pay above the apprentice wage rate and the national minimum wage rate.
+There is no upper limit for employers to pay to apprentices, employers can pay above to apprentice wage rate and National minimum wage rate.

 Apprenticeship (A-Z); Employers